Al-Samiriyya

 Al-Samiriyya (السامرية), was a Palestinian Arab village in the District of Baysan.
 It was depopulated by the Israel Defense Forces during the 1948 Arab-Israeli War on May 27, 1948, as part of Operation Gideon.
 It was located 7 km southeast of Baysan.

 History

 The village had a mosque and three Khirbas: Khirbat al-Humra, Tulul al-Thawm, and Tall al-Khab.

 Ottoman era

+In 1852, Edward Robinson noted al-Samiriya from the mountains of Transjordan.